-Upon Arrival at Club Meetings, you can circulate an attendance sheet for all to sign and ensure that all guests put their contact information in the guest book for use later on by the VPM.
+Upon Arrival at Club Meetings: Circulate an attendance sheet for all to sign, and ensure that all guests put their contact information in the guest record for use later on by the VPM.

 During Club, Business and Executive Committee Meetings: [Review all of this.]